Space Could Leave You Blind, And Scientists Say They've Finally Figured Out Why

 Most astronauts feel dizziness and nausea in the first few days in space but blurred vision seems to be more lasting.
-But 1400 years ago the Quran said that if Allah opens a wormhole for you in space you will think your vision is intoxicated:
+This was known recently, however this was portrayed in the Quran 1400 years before it was discovered.
+If Allah opens a wormhole for you in space you will think your vision is intoxicated.

 ١٤ وَلَوْ فَتَحْنَا عَلَيْهِمْ بَابًا مِنَ السَّمَاءِ فَظَلُّوا فِيهِ يَعْرُجُونَ